-- Provide lighting, as needed for safe movement, along roadways and entry drives; throughout parking areas; at site, parcel, and building entrance areas; and along pedestrian walkways. - Lighting intensity shall not exceed the following: - Parking lots 2.5 foot candles - Use areas and entrances 5 footcandles - Sidewalks, paths, and steps average of 1 footcandle
+- Provide lighting, as needed for safe movement, along roadways and entry drives; throughout parking areas; at site, parcel, and building entrance areas; and along pedestrian walkways. - Lighting intensity shall not exceed the following: - Parking lots 2.5 foot candles - Use areas and entrances 5 footcandles - Sidewalks, paths, and steps average of 1 footcandle - At perimeter lot lines adjacent to privately owned agricultural or residential zoning 0.0 footcandles.
+Property owned by public utilities is not included in the 0.0 footcandle requirement. - Changes in illumination requirements will be considered when they are consistent with recommendations by the current Institute of Electrical Standards for office and industrial uses.

-- At perimeter lot lines adjacent to privately owned agricultural or residential zoning 0.0 footcandles.
-Property owned by public utilities is not included in the 0.0 footcandle requirement. - Changes in illumination requirements will be considered when they are consistent with recommendations by the current Institute of Electrical Standards for office and industrial uses. - Light sources shall be LED with core temperatures between 3,200 and 3,800 kelvin.
+- Light sources shall be LED with core temperatures between 3,200 and 3,800 kelvin.
 Neutral colored poles of a dark color are desired.
 All hardware should be vandal proof and colored to match the pole and fixture color. - Use special fixtures at building entrance areas to help establish identity for each business.
 All light fixtures should be chosen to be compatible with the overall Business Park lighting design.
 Full cut-off fixtures are required. - Locate lights to avoid glare or excessive light spillage on adjacent sites and direct exterior lighting away from adjoining properties.
 Glare, whether direct or reflected, shall not be visible at any property line. - Cut-off luminaries shall be used for all parking, road, and security lights to reduce the amount of glare and light spillage.
-The bulb shall be concave or flat and shall not be visible from the side.
+The bulb shall be concave or flat and shall not be visible from the side. - Shield light sources from view of adjacent privately owned agricultural and residential properties where feasible.

-- Shield light sources from view of adjacent privately owned agricultural and residential properties where feasible. - No pole light shall exceed 30 feet in height.
+- No pole light shall exceed 30 feet in height.
 Recommended range for the height of lights are: - Roadways and parking areas-25-30 feet - Intermediate landscape lights and Pedestrian lights-8-16 feet - Pathway lights-less than 4 feet - Use building illumination and architectural lighting to articulate and highlight particular building features.
-Indirect lighting (no light source visible), overhead down lighting, and/or interior illumination which does not spill outside are encouraged. - Wall-pack units shall be permitted in service areas only and the units shall be shielded to direct light downwards.
-Full cut-off fixtures required.
+Indirect lighting (no light source visible), overhead down lighting, and/or interior illumination which does not spill outside are encouraged. - For Wall Pack units, Full cutoff fixtures shall be utilized